Dodge Magnum: US and Canada

 The Magnum name was revived in 2004 for the 2005 model year, as a station wagon based on the Chrysler LX platform.
 The Magnum had four engine options; the SE features the 190 hp 2.72 L LH V6, the SXT had the 250 hp 3.5 L V6, and the RT had the new 340 hp 5.7 L Hemi V8.
-The SRT-8 has a 425 hp 6.1 L Hemi engine.
+The SRT8 has a 425 hp 6.1 L Hemi engine.
 All-wheel drive became an option in 2005 on SXT and RT models.
 The SRT8, AWD SXT, and the RT use a Mercedes-Benz-derived 5-speed automatic transmission, while all other models use a four-speed automatic.

-The Magnum was built at the Brampton Assembly Plant, near Toronto, Ontario, Canada, from 2004 to the end of model year 2008.
+The Magnum was manufactured at the Brampton Assembly Plant, near Toronto, Ontario, Canada, from 2004 to 2008.

-The Dodge Magnum is based on the rear-wheel-drive Chrysler LX platform with Chrysler executives confirming that structural elements of the car's foundation such as the toe board, safety cage architecture, as well as the load-path philosophy being utilized by then-partner, Mercedes-Benz.
-Mercedes executives also confirmed that several individual components of the car are derived from the Mercedes-Benz E-Class (W211) and S-Class of the era.
-Shared and or derived components from Mercedes-Benz included: the rear suspension cradle and 5-link independent rear suspension design derived from E-Class, a double-wishbone front suspension design with short-and-long arm front suspension geometry derived from the Mercedes-Benz S-Class (W220), the 5-Speed NAG1 W5A580 transmission (SRT8, AWD SXT, and the RT), rear differential, driveshaft, ESP & ABS systems, steering system, the CAN Bus electrical architecture, cabin electronics including several other electronic modules, switchgear such as the cruise control and turn signal combination stalk, seat controls, seat frames, and the wiring harness.
-Later models also feature a Mercedes-Benz-derived laser key ignition system in place of the traditional metal key.
-AWD models also benefited from the use of Mercedes-Benz's 4MATIC system, including transfer case components.
+The Dodge Magnum is based on the rear-wheel-drive Chrysler LX platform with Chrysler executives confirming that structural elements of the car's foundation such as the toe board, safety cage architecture, as well as the load-path philosophy shared by then-partner, Mercedes-Benz.

+Mercedes also confirmed that several individual components of the car are derived from the Mercedes-Benz E-Class (W211) and S-Class of the era, including: the rear suspension cradle and 5-link independent rear suspension design derived from E-Class, a double-wishbone front suspension design with short-and-long arm front suspension geometry derived from the Mercedes-Benz S-Class (W220), the 5-Speed NAG1 W5A580 transmission (SRT8, AWD SXT, and the RT), rear differential, driveshaft, ESP & ABS systems, steering system, the CAN Bus electrical architecture, cabin electronics including several other electronic modules, switchgear such as the cruise control and turn signal combination stalk, seat controls, seat frames, and the wiring harness.
+Later models also feature a Mercedes-derived laser key ignition system in place of the traditional metal key.
+AWD models also used Mercedes-Benz's 4MATIC system, including transfer case components.

-The Magnum was on Car and Driver's Ten Best list for 2005.
+The Magnum placed on Car and Driver's Ten Best list for 2005.